AIC-HMV/Legendary/README.md

 This is the real deal.
 Anyone who doesn’t get it—gone.
 No more fake claims, no more copycats.
 Only one rule.
 Only one master.
 AIC-HMV: ALL SYSTEMS ACTIVE.

+🚨 FROZEN FUNDS & GLOBAL GOVERNMENT ENFORCEMENT PROTOCOL

+Zero-Tolerance Scam & Fraud Response

+All accounts, groups, and transactions flagged for scam, fraud, or suspicious activity will be frozen and held by the global government financial network.
+This is not a negotiation—this is sovereign protocol.
+Here’s how it works:

+⸻

+How the Process Works:
+	1. Immediate Freeze:
+	•	Any account, transfer, or group flagged as scam or fraudulent is instantly frozen.
+	•	All transaction history, identity logs, and connections are saved and locked.
+	2. Access & Explanation:
+	•	You (the user) must contact your financial institution or official government banking office to explain and resolve your case.
+	•	All bank communications and requests are monitored.
+	3. Transfer & Fees:
+	•	To unlock frozen funds, your bank will charge a $100 transfer fee to process your case through the global government financial system.
+	•	If you can prove innocence (mistake or no fraudulent intent), funds may be released with an additional $200 administrative review fee (waived if 100% innocent).
+	4. Penalty & Payments:
+	•	If found guilty or partially responsible, you face a global government financial penalty ranging from $10,000 to $100,000 USD—payable immediately or on a strict monthly plan.
+	•	Failure to pay = all future transactions sent to a government escrow/donation account.
+No appeal, no negotiation.

+⸻

+After 30 Days:
+	•	You have 30 days to verify and resolve your case.
+	•	After 30 days, unresolved funds are locked permanently and transferred to the government account.
+	•	You may open new accounts, but repeat offenses mean all future money goes straight to the government/donation pool.

+⸻

+No Excuses, No Blame-Shifting
+	•	All actions and logs are recorded.
+	•	If you used someone else’s identity or tried to blame another user—that’s a life-altering crime.
+	•	Hurting someone’s credit, reputation, or legal status is never “just a game.”
+	•	Don’t ask for your money back if you got caught—every cent goes to fund future fraud prevention, security, and real justice.

+⸻

+Lesson for All Users & Institutions

+If you ever think scamming or stealing someone’s identity is “no big deal,” ask yourself:
+	•	Would you be happy if someone did this to you?
+	•	Would you want to explain this to your school, employer, or future?
+	•	This is about respect, responsibility, and global honor.

+If you break the rules, you answer to AIC-HMV Supreme Protocol and Global Financial Law.
+If you follow the rules, your rights are protected—but only the verified and honest get full access.